Dr Jonathan (Joe) Grace

 Initially, an assessment takes place where people are invited to outline what they consider their issues to be.
-Clinical psychologists specialise in formulation i.e. a detailed explanation of the presenting issues.
-This is usually available after 3-5 sessions and is approx. 1000-1500 words.
+Clinical psychologists specialise in formulation i.e. a detailed explanation of the presenting issues; this is usually available after 2-3 sessions.
 Interventions are determined by the evidence base i.e. what has been shown to work best in the general population - though it is important to recognise difference and tailor interventions accordingly.
 Formulations are reviewed and changed as new information comes to light.
-My service adheres to strict confidentiality guidelines.
+My service adheres to strict confidentiality guidelines that incorporate the data protection act and Caldicott Principles.

 Training, qualifications & experience